 Earth Day Clean Up

-The Earth Day Watershed Clean Up is an opportunity for Minneapolis’ neighborhoods, businesses and volunteer organizations to come together for a common purpose: stewardship of our City’s parks, neighborhoods and watersheds.
+The Earth Day Clean Up is an opportunity for Minneapolis’ neighborhoods, businesses and volunteer organizations to come together for a common purpose: stewardship of our City’s parks, neighborhoods and watersheds.
 Volunteers pick up trash and assist in cleaning up Minneapolis.

 Earth Day participants cleaned up shoreline and open space areas throughout Minneapolis, including: